 If you have a sports-loving birthday boy, plan a party where friends can play some kind of organized sport together.

 Rent a shelterhouse at a local park near a grassy area or baseball field.
-Come equipped with a football, wiffle ball supplies or a kickball.
+Come equipped with a football or whiffle ball supplies.
+Let them play a kickball game or a mini basketball or tennis tournament.
 Set up food and drinks in the shelterhouse and the boys can wander in when they get hungry or thirsty.

 There are several places in my area that rent indoor basketball courts or multipurpose turf fields for birthday parties.
 My son held a birthday party at KSM Sports in Central Ohio.
 The price of the party included facility rental, our choice of games (he picked flag football), equipment and a coordinator to corral the boys and ref the game.
 We brought in our own food and cake.